senior88oqz/HappyParking/README.md

 Parkers aim to create a <b>real-time web app</b> for end-users, helping drivers to find a vacant spot efficiently.

 >It allows users to select the location they want to go and get them all vacant car parks in the area within 500 m and match the car park restrictions with duration they are willing to park.
 It has a priority rank for the matching function -- free first, within the area, outside area.
+If there are no vacant spots in this area, users can also use the off-street car park locations to find a car park.

 >At the government end, the real-time parking solution can help reduce the air pollution or traffic problem that caused by circling vehicles for vacant spaces as well as reduce the time wasted in finding a vacant spot, especially in the city area.
 >